-- Print the entire job on the same printer it was printing on before. - Print the entire job on a different printer.

-- Print part of the job (such as page one to page fifty, or page twelve to the end).
-Important: - You can only print part of the job if the job is transformed into AFP before it gets printed.
-You cannot print part of an ASCII, KGL, metacode, or LCDS job; you have to print the whole job. - You can only print part of the job if the job has only one printable document.
-If it has more than one printable document, you either have to print the whole job or use spacing to skip a section of the job.
-Refer to the Moving backward or forward in a print job that's already printing topic for instructions on spacing. - If you submitted this job using DPF from a host system, you can start printing from any page in the job, but Infoprint Manager ignores any value you enter for the end page.
+- Print the entire job on the same printer it was printing on before. - Print the entire job on a different printer. - Print part of the job (such as page one to page fifty, or page twelve to the end).
+Important: - When you use Job → Hold, the job information resets to the beginning of the job.
+Checkpoint information is not stored. - You can only start printing in the middle of the job if the job is transformed into AFP before it gets printed.
+You cannot print part of an ASCII, KGL, metacode, or LCDS job; you have to print the whole job.

+If you submitted this job using DPF from a host system, you can start printing from any page in the job, but Infoprint Manager ignores any value you enter for the end page.
 You will always print to the end of the job.

+Note: Spacing will only work if you send the job to a PSF DSS printer.